avneet25/Residence-Registration-System/README.md

 # Residence-Registration-System-Prototype
 (Software Engineering Group Project)

-Members: Avneet kaur
+Members: Avneet kaur,
-Bhavninder Virk
+Bhavninder Virk,
 Kriti Chawla

 As Lakehead University does not have a mobile application for most of its core services